chronis10/Fruchterman_Reingold_Graph/README.md

 # Description
-A simple java project for Fruchterman Reingold Graph using an input file with nodes properties.
+A simple java project for Fruchterman Reingold algorithm using an input file with nodes properties.

 Instructions
 ===